Is Psilocybin Legal?

 By guaranteeing legal safety, we avoid harms associated with unregulated psilocybin treatment, ensuring our participants’ emotional, physical, and psychological welfare.

-For an immersive journey of transformation in a safe and legal setting, be sure to check out our upcoming psilocybin retreat programs.
+For an immersive journey of transformation in a safe and legal setting, be sure to check out our psilocybin retreat programs.